aimms/user-guide/aimms-ide/Baron/BARON.rst

 **Important Notice**

 When using BARON, the general solvers option **Combine Quadratic Terms**  should be turned off.
 When this option is turned on, quadratic terms in constraint definitions will be combined by the AIMMS translator before passing the constraint to the solver.
-For instance, if the definition of some constraint contains the quadratic term x * z + y * z then this will be passed as (z + y) * x if this option is turned on, and as x * z + y * z if this option is turned off.
+For instance, if the definition of some constraint contains the quadratic term :math:`x * z + y * z` then this will be passed as :math:`(z + y) * x` if this option is turned on, and as :math:`x * z + y * z` if this option is turned off.
 In general, BARON is more efficient if this option is turned off.
 Therefore we advice to switch this option off when using BARON.